 Hopefully, these techniques will help you get the best sound possible for your church.
 Consider bringing in an acoustician if you have many hard surfaces, wood or tile floors, and/or windows.
-Acoustical treatments can sometimes make all the difference in the world.
+Acoustic treatments can sometimes make all the difference in the world.

 Set aside a whole day so you'll have the time you need to get the best sound response possible.
-Remember: once you have the global settings locked in, write them down, save them somewhere prominent and try to lock that part of your system down to prevent anyone from coming along and changing the settings on you.
+Remember: Once you have the global settings locked in, write them down, save them somewhere prominent, and try to lock that part of your system down to prevent anyone from coming along and changing your settings.